 1. Align company-wide strategic goals through an EPMO

 Consider strategy the roadmap that should drive all company initiatives.
 Without this, teams across organizations risk flying blind, which in turn, risks long-term objectives.
 As a result, more companies are embracing the need for an enterprise-wide project management office (EPMO).
-The EPMO is a centralized strategic business-level function aimed at providing company-wide support on issues like governance, best practices, training, mentoring, identify and adopting techniques/ tools, and standardizing business processes.
+The EPMO is a centralized strategic business-level function aimed at providing company-wide support on issues like governance, best practices, training, mentoring, identifying and adopting techniques/ tools, and standardizing business processes.

 PMI says, “Among organizations in our survey that have a PMO, half report having an enterprise-wide project management office (EPMO).
 And those that align their EPMO to strategy (i.e., have a strategic EPMO), report 38 percent more projects meet original goals and business intent and 33 percent fewer projects are deemed failures.”